Back in the good old days, pre-mortgage crisis, you could get a fully-underwritten mortgage approval the same day.

 - It should be pointed out that despite the quick turnaround

-- This is not a final loan approval, nor is it guaranteed
+- This is not a final loan approval, nor is it guaranteed to fund

 For example, if you’re unable to provide certain supporting documents, or clarify issues brought up by the underwriter, it could lead to a loan denial.

 Other things may be discovered throughout the loan process that could sink a loan application, such as an unexpected drop in credit score or an unusual bank deposit.

 Then there’s the mortgage rate environment, which changes daily.
 If you were borderline approved, rising rates could push you out of affordability if there’s a particularly bad swing and you didn’t lock.

 Speaking of locks, the company also recently launched Lock It, List It, which secures a mortgage rate before finding a home buyer.

 End of the day, until your loan actually funds, plenty can go wrong.
 But I suppose that’s true no matter where you apply.